chitransh1998/Text-Detection/README.md

 * The different criteria used to filter regions are described in the above image and their respective functions have also been defined.
 * Finally the pytesseract tool is used to eliminate the remaining candidate regions to finally get the results.

+Results on some images (Text detected in the contour):

 ![Result1](https://github.com/chitransh1998/Text-Detection/blob/main/detection_result.png?raw=true)